ariebovenberg/snug/README.rst

 **Snug** is a compact toolkit for wrapping web APIs.
-Architecture agnostic, pluggable, and interchangeably sync/async: write API interactions as regular python code.
+Architecture agnostic, pluggable, and interchangeably sync/async.
+Write API interactions as regular python code.

 Quickstart
 ----------